 Frank Muir and Denis Norden, Ray Galton and Alan Simpson, Clement and La Frenais, French and Saunders, Armstrong and Bain.
 It’s no coincidence that since the start of radio and TV comedy, there have always been hugely successful writing partnerships.

 Norden said you need two people when you’re writing comedy, one to type and one to stare out the window.
-I’ve written alone and in partnerships, have been typer and starer.
-I enjoy writing alone, but with a partner is always a hell of a lot more fun.
+I’ve written alone and in partnerships, been typer and starer.
+I enjoy writing alone, but writing with a partner is way more fun.

 I’ve been giggling to myself for weeks about a joke I wrote for something that’s a year from happening.
 I’m desperate to share but it’s not funny out of context.
 I needed to have someone in the room when I thought of it.
-Not least because if they hadn’t found it funny, I would have had to consider binning it.
+Not least because if they hadn’t found it funny, I’d have had to have considered binning it.

 You don’t get the same in drama.
 When Jed Mercurio builds to an exciting climax in episode 83 of Line of Duty, he doesn’t have someone else in the room cowering in the corner to validate that the thing he just thought of is scary enough.

 When it comes to topical programmes, having a writing partner is especially helpful.
-Many of the producers I’ve worked with over the years met me for the first time at Week Ending.
+Many of the producers I’ve worked with over the years met me for the first time in the corridors of BBC Radio Comedy where Week Ending was made.
 Ian Brown and James Hendrie, who have together written hundreds of sitcom episodes for radio and TV, met there.
-Baddiel and Newman began their partnership on that show.
+Baddiel and Newman began their partnership writing for that show.
 Two people I wrote with the most were Jeremy Hardy and Pete Sinclair, both of whom I met there in 1983.
 38 years later I still occasionally write with Pete.